mundra-aman/minimal-mistakes/_posts/2017-07-13-git-cheatsheet.md

 > This post is about the common git workflows and gotchas that I come across, while version controlling our codebase

+Before I start, a glossary is must for the common git terms and phrases:

 **Remote:** Stuff that's on your hard drive is local.
 Stuff that's on GitHub's server is remote.

 **origin:** The default name of the remote repository on GitHub corresponding to the repo you're currently in on your machine.

 **master:** The default name of the initial branch of a repository.
 So, "origin master" is the default branch of your repository on GitHub.